-Los Gatos Roofing is a Certified Green Business by Santa Clara County and we are extremely conscious of our surroundings and the affect our service may have on the environment.
-There are many things a roofing contractor can do to help you reduce your home’s affect on the environment and help you save energy.
+Los Gatos Roofing is a Certified Green Business by Santa Clara County and we are extremely conscious of our surroundings and the effect our service may have on the environment.
+There are many things a roofing contractor can do to help you reduce your home’s effect on the environment and help you save energy.

 Radiant barrier is a thin aluminum layer that is laminated to the solid sheathing under the shingles, and can prevent up to 97% of radiant heat from entering into your home’s attic in certain applications.
 Radiant barrier OSB can reduce peak attic temperatures up to 23 degrees, saving you money on your PG & E bill, and keeping your home cool and comfortable.
 Radiant barrier also meets new Title 24 requirements.

 By installing a roofing product with “cool roof” technologies, you can reduce your roof’s surface temperature up to 60 degrees on a hot summer day.
 These products provide you with energy savings, reduce the urban heat island effect, are Energy Star Rated, and qualify for federal tax credits.
 Cool Roof products include asphalt shingles, clay tile and concrete tile.

 Your home can lose almost half of its heat through the ceiling on a cold winter day.
 Blown-in Pink Fiberglas insulation by Owens Corning can reduce your energy consumption, and is guaranteed not to settle, thus maintaining its energy-saving R-value over time.
 Most homes over 10 years old do not have proper insulation, and blown-in insulation also qualifies for federal tax credits.